hyperledger-archives/ursa/libzmix/src/signatures/ps/README.md

 others are committed to and then a proof of knowledge is done for signature with selectively revealing some messages.
 Demonstrated in the test `test_scenario_1`.

 The groups for public key (*_tilde) and signatures can be flipped by compiling with feature `PS_G1G2` or `PS_G2G1`.
 These features are mutually exclusive.
-The default feature is `PS_G2G1` meaning signatures are in group G1.
+The default feature is `PS_G1G2` meaning signatures are in group G2.
+This makes signing expensive but proof of knowledge efficient.

 To run tests with signature in group G1.
 The proof of knowledge of signatures will involve a multi-exponentiation in group G2.
 ```